galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >       - Click on {% icon param-collection %} (*Dataset collection*)
 >       - Choose `Parameter iterated - perplexity`
 >
-> 2. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunTSNE on collection X: tSNE object AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 2. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunTSNE on collection X: tSNE object AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 {: .hands_on}